What does “Control” mean?

 Which repellents work best?

 A way to become less attractive to mosquitoes is to wear a commercially available, proven mosquito repellent.
-The District follows the Center for Disease Control recommendations on repellent.
+The District follows the Centers for Disease Control recommendations on repellent.

 CDC evaluation of information contained in peer-reviewed scientific literature and data available from EPA has identified several EPA registered products that provide repellent activity sufficient to help people avoid the bites of mosquitoes.
 Products containing these active ingredients typically provide reasonably long-lasting protection: